MicrosoftDocs/Viva/Viva/insights/advanced/analyst/attribute-clones.md

 ### Create a new attribute clone
 Here are some ways to create a new attribute clone:

 - Create a new attribute clone by navigating to the Organizational Data tab in the left-hand navigation panel and then selecting Data Quality.
 Here you can see all the attributes that you have available to you.
-You’ll now notice that there is a vertical ellipsis next to your existing attributes.
+You now notice that there is a vertical ellipsis next to your existing attributes.
 Select the ellipses and then select the option to Clone Attribute.

     >[!Note]
     >The Organizational Data tab is not available if you have access to a partition and not the Global partition.
 In this case, you must access the entry point via the query interface, explained in the next step.

 - Create a new Attribute Clone when creating a Person or Meeting query.
 In the final stage where you add attributes to your query, you can open up the fly-out panel.
 There, you'll also see the ellipses.
 From that location, you can clone an attribute.
-- Create a clone of any attribute that your admin has uploaded.
+- Create a clone of any attribute that your admin uploaded.
 Since the clone is what is modified, there are never any modifications made to the admin-uploaded attributes.
-Those continue to remain unchangeable by the analyst.
+Those attributes continue to remain unchangeable by the analyst.
 - You're not able to create a clone of a clone.
 - Define a new name for this cloned attribute.
 The name must contain only ASCII alphanumeric characters.
 It can't contain any spaces or other special characters.
 It must be less than 30 characters.
 It also must be unique.
 After you create a clone, the name can't be changed.
 - When you create a clone, all of the attribute value data is copied over from the original column.
 Only values that you specifically target to change will change.
 Everything else remains as default.
 - In your clone, you can keep the datatype of the original column, or you can change the datatype to a string.
     - Keeping the same datatype is simple if it is a string or integer.
 You just input a string or integer, respectively, into the New Value.
 Maintaining a Date field can be a bit challenging since the format you need to enter isn’t clear yet.
 Use the date format: ‘MM-DD-YYYY’
     - Being able to change the datatype to a string can support scenarios where you want to group a set of HireDates into buckets like “New Hires” and “Tenured Hires,” for example.
-When you enter a New Value, if you don’t input the datatype of the original column, you'll see a warning saying: if you continue the datatype will change to string.
+When you enter a New Value, if you don’t input the datatype of the original column, you'll see a warning saying: if you continue the datatype changes to string.
 You can choose to ignore this warning and save the column with a string datatype.
     - You're not able to change the datatype to anything other than string today.

 ### Use attribute clones